 Giacomo Menna (cello) – Riccardo Bonci (organ) – Adriano Falcioni (organ) – Lorenzo Lucca (violin) – Laura Mariotti (clarinet) – Stefano Menna (violin) – Giovanni Menna (viola) – Marco Bartoli (guitar) – Luca Franceschelli (bassoon) – Yumi Palleschi (piano) – Benedetta Rossetti (piano) – Jona Venturi (flute) – Alberto Toccaceli (percussion) – Federica Guasticchi (oboe) – Iacopo Brustenga (violin) – Sebastian Hayn (clarinet) – Mattia Venturi (horn ) – Agnese Menna (cello) – Cecilia Rossi (oboe) – Federico Pedini (guitar) – Federico Venditti (violin) – Flavio Pannacci (trombone) – Colomba Betti (violin) – Fabio Afrune (piano)

-Starting from 2021, the Prize is no longer reserved for young graduates born and resident in Umbria, but is open to musicians from all over the country, and is supported by four annual scholarships – generously co-financed by the Brunello and Federica Cucinelli Foundation – intended for the activity of the Orchestra da Perugia, both in the Umbrian capital and at the Cucinelli Theater in Solomeo.
+Starting from 2021, the Prize is no longer reserved for young graduates born and resident in Umbria, but is open to musicians from all over the country, and is supported by four annual scholarships – generously co-financed by the Brunello and Federica Cucinelli Foundation – earmarked for the Orchestra’s activities from Perugia, both in the Umbrian capital and at the Cucinelli Theater in Solomeo.